geode-sdk/geode/README.md

 };
 ```

-This code hooks the "More Games" button in Geometry Dash, and makes it show a different popup when clicked.
+This code changes what happens when the "More Games" button is clicked in Geometry Dash, showing a popup.

-> :warning: It is important to note that Geode is **not meant to make learning to mod easier**.
-To make a good GD mod, you will still need to learn the ins and outs of C++, reverse engineering, byte patching, and everything else.
-Geode is merely a collection of tools that make modding more enjoyable for people who are already familiar with it; not a magic wand for making mods without the hours of experience and practice required.

 ## Documentation

-Detailed documentation, tutorials, and references on using the Geode SDK can be found [here](https://geode-sdk.github.io/docs/).
+Detailed documentation, tutorials, and installation instructions on using Geode can be found [here](https://docs.geode-sdk.org).

+New to modding GD?
+Geode's documentation also comes with a handy [tutorial book](https://docs.geode-sdk.org/#/handbook/chap0) that explains all the basics of GD modding!

 ## Contribution

 You can contribute to Geode by opening a [Pull Request](https://github.com/geode-sdk/geode/pulls)!
+Please follow the contribution guidelines.

 ## Questions, help, etc.